 Hit or hitting - take on a line, piste, feature, jump or rail.

 Park rat - someone who spends their entire day making laps of the park trying to perfect jumps and tricks.
 Often identifiable by their oversized hoodies and ski pants.

 Stomp - land a jump or trick well or board a piste or line with ease.

-Bombing - charging at speed down a piste in an out of control or reckless way.
+Bombing - charging at speed down a piste in an out-of-control or reckless way.
 Keep an eye out for these guys as they fly past you.

 Bluebird - dream weather conditions for snowboarding.
 Perfect visibility, not a cloud in the sky and the chance to work on your goggle tan.

 Chatter - the vibration of a snowboard or skis when moving at high speed.
-Chatter can be worse with a softer board and reduces contact between it and the snow which can make it harder to stay in control.
+Chatter can be worse with a softer board and reduces contact between it and the snow, which can make it harder to stay in control.

 Corduroy - refers to snow that’s been freshly groomed, creating ridges which give the effect of cord fabric.
-A dream to board on and worth getting up for first lifts to catch before it gets churned up.
+A dream to board on and worth getting up for the first lifts to catch before it gets churned up.